pknielski/pknielski.github.io/_posts/2019-05-11-howtofillings.md

 Cook it over medium low heat.
 Turn it down if your onions start to get dark brown; you want to cook the onions slow enough that they turn translucent.
 Then you can crisp them up a bit.

-This pork is not done (well, not like I like it; it is certainly done, as you cooked it yesterday, or the day before, or whatever)
+This pork is not done (well, not like I like it; it is certainly done, as you cooked it yesterday, or the day before, or whatever).
+If you compare it closely with the next photo, you may see that the onions in the next photo are browner, as is the chicken.

 ![notdone](/assets/images/porkfillingnotdone_Fotor.jpg)

 This is how I like my filling-crispy-ish onions, browned meat.
-This is chicken breast.
+This is the chicken breast.

 ![done](/assets/images/chickenfillingdone_Fotor.jpg)